 Internships and Summer Programs of Interest

 Snell & Wilmer offers two FAR (Fellowship for Advancement and Resources) Fellowships which cover test prep course tuition, assistance with law school application fees, mentoring and advising through the application and admission process and assistance with the cost of law school books.
-Applications are usually due by July 1 of the year BEFORE the student intends to apply to law school (so, this July 1 if you will apply in Fall 2015 to start law school in Fall 2016).
+Applications are usually due by July 1 of the year BEFORE the student intends to apply to law school (so, July 1, 2016 if you will apply in Fall 2017 to start law school in Fall 2018).
 Contact Ms. Kara Blakey at email@example.com for information.